Extol: 2012–present: Documentary, Extol, hiatus and reunion

 In 2012, Extol reformed as a trio consisting of Peter Espevoll, Husvik, and Børud, and announced that a documentary about the band, titled Extol: of Light and Shade, was being produced.
 On 23 April 2013, Extol announced that their fifth album, Extol, was to be released in June.
 Upon this announcement, the single "Open the Gates" was released for streaming on YouTube.
 Indie Recordings released the album on 21 June in Norway, Germany, and Austria, and on 24 June worldwide.
 Facedown Records released the album on 25 June for North America.
 The album debuted at No. 23 on the Billboard Top Christian Albums chart.
 In July 2014, the band performed their first live concert since 2006.
 On 17 July, they introduced the names of the additional two touring members: Marcus Bertilsson (Inevitable End, Miseration) on guitar and Ole Vistnes (Shining, Tristania, Fleshkiller) on bass.
 The documentary was later released.
 The band made it onto a list of the top 20 best Norwegian progressive metal bands in 2017.
-Currently the band is on hiatus.
+The band went on hiatus until 2023.
 During the hiatus, Espevoll quit the band due to other commitments, leaving Husvik and Børud as sole members.
 Husvik went on to play in a project called Azusa with Christer Espevoll, one of the original members, while Børud went on to perform in Fleshkiller.

-On January 18, 2023, Extol announced a reunion for Furnace Fest of 2023, hosted in Alabama, alongside additional reunited acts A Plea for Purging and Training for Utopia.
-With the announcement, they released the band’s lineup consisting of Husvik, Børud, Christer Espevoll, Tor Magne Glidje, and new vocalist Elisha Mullins (A Hill to Die Upon, War of Ages, Fleshkiller).
+On January 18, 2023, Extol announced a reunion for Furnace Fest of 2023, hosted in Alabama, alongside additional reunited acts A Plea for Purging, Training for Utopia, Haste the Day and Becoming the Archetype.
+Unfortunately, citing visa issues, they were forced to withdraw less than a week before the event.
+Shortly after, it was announced Extol would also do a European reunion show for Brainstorm Festival on November 4, 2023, in Apeldoorn, The Netherlands, alongside acts like Xandria, Serenity, Temperance and In Vain.
+With the announcements, they released the band's live lineup consisting of Husvik, Børud, Christer Espevoll, Tor Magne Glidje, and vocalist Elisha Mullins (A Hill to Die Upon, War of Ages, Fleshkiller).
 The band expressed their want for Peter to return but that he had other commitments.
+They also teased new music with Peter on August 10.
+On September 6, 2024 Furnace Fest announced Extol would be playing at the fest in 2024 and visas had already been secured.